Do It Baby

 "Do It Baby" is a 1974 single recorded and released by the Motown R&B group The Miracles.
 The song was taken from the album of the same name, and written by Motown staff songwriters Freddie Perren and Christine Yarian and produced by Perren.

 Background

-"Do It Baby" marked the soul quintet's first top forty hit over a year and a half after the departure of the group's most important member, former leader Smokey Robinson and the inclusion of Billy Griffin, who took over Robinson's lead position in 1973.
+"Do It Baby" marked the soul quintet's first top 40 hit over a year and a half after the departure of the group's most important member, former leader Smokey Robinson and the inclusion of Billy Griffin, who took over Robinson's lead position in 1973.

 The song's production also was a far departure from the group's earliest sounds as they embraced a funkier production style.
-The single was released off of the group's 1974 album of the same name and reached the Billboard Pop Top 20, selling over one million copies.
+The single was released on the group's 1974 album of the same name and reached the Billboard Pop Top 20, selling over one million copies.

 In addition to Billy Griffin, his brother, new Miracles member Donald Griffin, replaced original Miracle Marv Tarplin on guitar.
 Tarplin continued to tour and work with Smokey Robinson.
 The Miracles can be seen performing Do It Baby on the Motown/Universal DVD release: The Miracles: The Definitive Performances (1963-1987).